How To Buy A Home When The Seller Will Not Negotiate

 The problem is that poorly guided home buyers treat every prospective home the same way.
 They have a market opinion, but each home is situated uniquely in the market.
 Would you use the same negotiation style for a home priced to sell immediately as you would with a home that is grossly overpriced?
 I don't think so, but many buyers do.

 So solve this first problem by making sure you work with the right agent.
 Sure, you can work with your friend who "does real estate," but why wouldn't you work with the best real estate agent in the market to ensure that you get a great deal and save money?
-Is (not upsetting) your friend worth tens of thousands of dollars?
+Is (not upsetting) your friend worth the tens of thousands of dollars or the home you will lose to a lack of experience and untrained negotiation skills?

 How To Buy A Home - Work The Process